There are a number of ways to get help if you find you're stuck on something.

 Submit a request

-If you don't find an answer to your question here, click on the "Submit a request" link at the top of the Help Center home page to send us your question.
+If you don't find an answer to your question from the help articles, you can click on the "Submit a request" link at the top of the Help Center home page to send the platform support team your question.

-You can also just click this link: https://stanfordonline.zendesk.com/hc/en-us/requests/new
+You can also go directly to this link: https://stanfordonline.zendesk.com/hc/en-us/requests/new

-You'll be prompted to enter your email, a subject, a URL for the page you're having trouble with, a description, and you'll also have the option of attaching a screenshot or recording a screencast.
+You'll be prompted to provide your email, a subject, and a description of what you need help with.
+You also have the option of selecting the site you're on, providing a link to the page you're having trouble with, and taking a screenshot or recording a screencast of the issue.
 These additional items often enable us to help you better and faster.